arq5x/bedtools2/docs/content/tools/unionbedg.rst

 ###############
 *unionbedg*
 ###############
-**unionBedGraphs** combines multiple BEDGRAPH files into a single file such that one can directly compare coverage (and other text-values such as genotypes) across multiple sample
+**bedtools unionbedg** combines multiple BEDGRAPH files into a single file such that one can directly compare coverage (and other text-values such as genotypes) across multiple sample